Kevin Nuss returns as Ocean City Nor'easters head coach

 Now he returns to that position.

-Nuss, 36, a Logan Township, Gloucester County native, will coach the Nor'easters in the spring season of 2022.
+Nuss, 36, a Logan Township, Gloucester County native, will coach the Nor'easters in the spring-summer season of 2022.

 He replaces Alan McCann, who stepped down following a 10-3-3 season.